npm package discovery and stats viewer.

 lotus build --target appimage

-lotus build --target exe
+lotus build --target exe --platform win32

 System Requirements:

-• lotus.config.json in the current directory
+• lotus.config.json in the current directory.

-• Modern Node.js (v20+ with SEA support)
+• Modern Node.js (v20+ with SEA support).

 lotus clean

-Remove the dist/ build artifacts directory.
+Remove the dist/ directory and all build artifacts.

 lotus.config.json